|

 The main problem I had with the FTP is that I had to turn the gain all the way up to even hear anything.
 This is a common complaint among reviewers, and I remember someone asking me once if I had turned the phantom power switch on before I started recording.
 I truly would hope so, lol.

-Honestly though you wouldn’t hear any sound at all with it not turned on, so we can disregard that.
+Honestly though, you wouldn’t hear any sound at all with it not turned on, so we can disregard that.

 I remember recording a few raps and having to literally yell the lyrics into the mic with the gain turned all the way up.
 That to me is a major internal flaw.
 The fact that I could hear myself clearly but the sound was very low suggests that the phantom power was turned on, but the preamps were poor.
 Another common complaint from people online.

-All in all, the interface functioned adequately otherwise.
 I ended up selling it a couple of years ago and eventually purchased the Focusrite Scarlett 2i2.
 It’s a great interface, but keep in mind that they have not updated the drivers since I bought it (12/2014).
 Because I haven’t really updated my PC, it still works perfectly.
 But for new users with newer equipment, you may run into issues.

-For newer PCs I would suggest the second generation Scarlett 2i2.
+For newer PCs, I would suggest the second generation Scarlett 2i2.
 More on that at the end!

 Pros